Additional user accounts can be allowed access to the system in the

 analogically sets rules for static routes defined in

-→ routes
+system → routes →

-section defines, besides import/export
+The ospf section defines, besides import/export

-rules, one or more areas (area
+rules, one or more areas (area).
+In OSPF, the network

 is divided into areas that are logical groupings of hosts and networks.